Speed of Innovation Is a Must for Service Providers Looking to Play a Key Role in the 5G Economy

 It is easy to see the potential benefits of disaggregating the technology stack to create a more virtualized world.
 Detaching hardware from software allows for best-of-breed solutions, cost savings through the standardization of hardware purchases, and customizable services tailored to specific use cases.

 Significant return on investment can be realized, but only if you can effectively piece it all back together.

 An extremely fragmented 5G infrastructure ecosystem, a main underpinning of the promise of 5G, also adds complexity for service providers.

-If commercial innovation is simply the identification of new technologies and incorporating them into the business enterprise-wide, then operators need an experienced integrator to help swiftly put the puzzle pieces together.
+If commercial innovation is simply the identification of new technologies and incorporating them into the business enterprise-wide, than operators need an experienced integrator to help swiftly put the puzzle pieces together.

 World Wide Technology (WWT) has that expertise.
 Service providers can utilize WWT’s state-of-the-art Advanced Technology Center (ATC), a unique testing and validation environment with more than 100 OEMs and thousands of ecosystem partners, to develop and deploy technology solutions.

 Network operators and developers are in a bit of a staring contest as it relates to the delivery of 5G.
 Application developers are waiting for the platform so they can begin developing apps around it.
 Most service providers, meanwhile, are waiting on specific use cases to justify initial buildouts.
 Both sides are waiting for advances from the other.